alexanderem49/simple-exchange/docs/tutorial.md

 ### Unit tests

 We covered the most important cases in unit tests, making sure that the exchange contract works as expected.
-The testing framework used is [Ava](https://github.com/avajs/ava), and we build a set of [tools](../contract/test/tools/) that make the testing environment more clean and easier to scale.
+The testing framework used is [Ava](https://github.com/avajs/ava), and we build a set of [tools](../contract/test/tools/) that make the testing environment cleaner and easier to scale.

-We include 2 versions of unit tests, one for the basic and other for the upgradable version of the contract.
-Both of them contain exact same test cases, but each of them reflects the difference when deploying, configuring and communicating with the durable and non-durable contract versions :
+We include 2 versions of unit tests, one for the basic and the other for the upgradable version of the contract.
+Both of them contain the exact same test cases, but each of them reflects the difference when deploying, configuring, and communicating with the durable and non-durable contract versions :
 - `./contract/test/unitTests/test-simpleExchange.js`
 - `./contract/test/unitTests/test-upgradableSimpleExchange.js`

-Unit tests include following test cases:
+Unit tests include the following test cases:

-- make sell offer - check that contract properly handles incoming sell offer
+- make sell offer - check that the contract properly handles incoming sell offer
-- make buy offer - check that contract properly handles incoming buy offer
+- make buy offer - check that the contract properly handles incoming buy offer
-- make trade - check that contract properly executes the exchange when sell and buy offer can satisfy each other
+- make trade - check that the contract properly executes the exchange when sell and buy offers can satisfy each other
-- make offer with wrong issuers - check that offer with wrong issuer fails
+- make offer with wrong issuers - check that offer with the wrong issuer fails
 - make offer with offerProposal missing attribute - check that offer with wrong offerProposal attributes fails
 - make offer without offerProposal - check that offer without offerProposal fails
 - offers with null or invalid shapes on the proposals - check with different invalid shapes set that each of them fails